 Each region has its wine, sometimes top wine.
 This is what happens in Italy where each area is famous for something.
 Lately, in the rank of Italian wine regions, five are at the main producers: Tuscany, Veneto, Piedmont, Emilia Romagna, Abruzzi.

 Tuscany is one of the regions most appreciated by wine lovers from everywhere in the world.
 The king of wines, Chianti, is produced on the hills between Florence and Siena.
 However the region has many areas of wine production for Brunello di Montalcino, Nobile di Montepulciano, Vernaccia di San Gimignano, Morellino di Scansano, Montecarlo di Toscana and others.

 If you say Barolo, Barbera and Moscato you think about Piedmont.
-Likewise Lambrusco, Sangiovese di Romagna and Albana are the famous wines produced in Emilia Romagna, while Abruzzi is known for Montepulciano d’Abruzzo, Cerasuolo and Trebbiano d’Abruzzo.
+Likewise Lambrusco, Sangiovese di Romagna and Albana are the most popular wines produced in Emilia Romagna, while Abruzzi is famous for Montepulciano d’Abruzzo, Cerasuolo and Trebbiano d’Abruzzo.

 Other regions such as Calabria, Sardegna, Campania and Puglia produce good wines too.
-As well as the small region Basilicata that is known for Aglianico del Vulture.
+As well as the small region Basilicata famous for the Aglianico del Vulture.

 In Lazio there is the one of Est Est Est di Montefiascone, an Italian white wine.
 In the Middle Ages the bishop Johannes Defuk, wine lover, travelling toward Rome, used to send ahead his servant Martino to discover new good wines.
 He had just to write “Est” – okay – near the tavern door.
 Once arrived in Montefiascone, Martino found such a good wine that he wrote Est Est Est.